 This amazing park in California is one of the natural wonders found in the United States, with its arid and desert landscape that is so surreal that it appears out of this world, with its ancient lakes, now evaporated, which often reflect iridescent rainbows, with its sea of mountains, patterns, shapes and remarkable rock layers.

-Death Valley is vast; it is the largest national park in the United States, excluding Alaska.
+Death Valley is vast; it is the largest national park in the United States (excluding Alaska) and for this reason it is not uncommon for some people to book Death Valley tours from Las Vegas or Los Angeles.
 Often, when you visit it, you have the impression of being on another planet or of looking at lunar landscape.
 But first let’s start with tips and information, because when you visit Death Valley you will need to take some precaution and prepare well.

 - Preparations… 4 Important Things To Remember When Visiting Death Valley